pylogix/website/content/post/episode6.md

 >
 > Torvalds voiced his opinions in a fireside chat with David Rusling, chief technology officer of ARM tools vendor Linaro, at the end of September.
 >
-> Rusling asked Torvalds if he has a favorite architecture and Torvalds quickly responded that “x86 is still the one I favour most and that is because of the PC.
+> Rusling asked Torvalds if he has a favourite architecture and Torvalds quickly responded that “x86 is still the one I favour most and that is because of the PC.
 The infrastructure is there there and it is open in a way no other architecture is.”

 chasinglogic
 [Ubuntu releases kernel live patching to the Ubuntu community](https://lists.ubuntu.com/archives/ubuntu-announce/2016-October/000214.html)